tecartlab/app_NatNetThree2OSC/readme.md

 + /motive/command refetch

-will return all rigidbodies and skeletons currently streaming
+will return all command options and all rigidbodies and skeletons currently streaming

 * /motive/update/start
 + /motive/rigidbody/id \<rigidbodyName> \<rigidbodyID>